eclipse-chariott/chariott/intent_brokering/examples/applications/mock-vas/README.md

    ```

    This makes a single request for 2 subscription intents for the
-   dog mode status and the temperature events to Chariott.
-Chariott then passes these
+   dog mode status and the temperature events to the intent broker.
+The intent broker then passes these
    intents to the mock-vas that can fulfill them.
 5. In terminal B, type `temp 20` in the standard input and notice the response
    coming through terminal C. However, if you type `battery 10` you see that